DavidLakeT/DavidLakeT/README.md

 ## A little bit of everything
 - 🌱 I’m currently learning Go (Golang).
 - 💡 Fun fact: Milo 🥛 is my power source.
-- 💬 Talk to me about Minecraft 🎮 and Books 📚
+- 💬 Talk to me about Minecraft 🎮 and Books. 📚

 ## Contact